|Logs||No logs (audited)|

 The NordVPN Windows desktop app supports both the OpenVPN protocol and WireGuard VPN protocol.
 It embodies all the characteristics and features we've talked about.
 The interface is about as clean and simple to use as a VPN can be.

-To connect to one of the VPN's servers, you can click on one in the list on the left side of the window or click a location on the map, or simply hit the Connect button.
+To connect to one of the VPN's servers, you can click the down arrow in the box on the top left side of the window or click a location on the map, or simply hit the Connect button.
 If you use the button, the NordVPN app will find you the best option available at the moment based on your location.

 NordVPN Mac OS client

-We also tested the Mac OS client.
-It has all the same features as the Windows app, including a built-in kill switch and CyberSec.
+We also tested NordVPN's Mac app.
+It has all the same features as the Windows app, including a built-in kill switch and Threat Protection.
 The Mac OS offers the following VPN protocols: IKEv2, OpenVPN UDP, OpenVPN TCP, and NordLynx.

 About the NordVPN Internet Kill Switch and App Kill Switch

-A kill switch blocks traffic if the connection to the VPN is lost for some reason.
-This prevents your device from sending traffic to the internet without VPN protection and exposing your IP address.
+A kill switch blocks traffic if the connection to the VPN drops for some reason.
+This prevents your device from sending traffic to the internet without VPN protection and exposing your address.
 Unlike most VPNs, NordVPN includes two different kinds of kill switches in their Windows and Mac OS apps.
 You can see them both here: